Modular Koszul duality for Soergel bimodules: Wall-crossing functors

-Lemma~\ref{lem:translation-on-standard-and-costandard} shows that $\cT_\uw \in \Tmix(\UGB)$, and also implies the following Bott--Samelson characterization of indecomposable tilting sheaves, analogous to the one for Soergel modules (Proposition~\ref{prop:sbim-bs-characterization}). \begin{prop} For any reduced expression $\uw$ of $w \in W$, $\cT_w$ can be identified with the unique indecomposable direct summand of $\cT_\uw$ that does not occur as a direct summand of any $\cT_\ux$ with $\ell(\ux) < \ell(\uw)$. \end{prop}
+Lemma~\ref{lem:translation-on-standard-and-costandard} shows that $\cT_\uw \in \Tmix(\UGB)$, and also implies the following Bott--Samelson characterization of indecomposable tilting objects, analogous to the one for Soergel modules (Proposition~\ref{prop:sbim-bs-characterization}). \begin{prop} For any reduced expression $\uw$ of $w \in W$, $\cT_w$ can be identified with the unique indecomposable direct summand of $\cT_\uw$ that does not occur as a direct summand of $\cT_\ux$ for any expression $\ux$ with $\ell(\ux) < \ell(\uw)$. \end{prop}

 We also need a tilting analogue of the Soergel Hom formula \eqref{eq:Soergel-module-hom-formula}.
 In general, for a graded highest weight category $(\cA, \la1\ra)$ indexed by $(\scS, \le)$, let $\cF_\Delta$ (resp.~$\cF_\nabla$) denote the full subcategory consisting of standardly (resp.~costandardly) filtered objects.
 For $X \in \cF_\Delta$, let $(X \colon \Delta_s\la n \ra)$ denote the multiplicity of $\Delta_s\la n \ra$ in any standard filtration of $X$.
 For $Y \in \cF_\nabla$, similarly write $(Y \colon \nabla_s\la n \ra)$.
 Let $X \in \cF_\Delta$ and $Y \in \cF_\nabla$.
 Since $\Ext^k(\Delta_s, \nabla_t\la n \ra) = 0$ for any $s, t \in \scS$, $n \in \Z$, $k > 0$, we get